Ammar-Alnagar/YAIE/guide.md

-# Mini-YAIE Kernels Implementation Guide
+# YAIE Kernels Implementation Guide

-This document outlines all the kernels that need to be implemented in the Mini-YAIE inference engine.
+This document outlines all the kernels that need to be implemented in the YAIE inference engine.
 Each section describes what the kernel does, why it's important, and implementation guidance.

 ## 1. Attention Kernels